The Difference Between Keto and Low Carb

 Exercise.
 Simply add a 20 to 30-minute workout to your day.
 This will help your body work through the food energy you have supplied it.
 Once the food energy has been used, the body will turn to fat.
 Just a simple walk around the block should do it!

-Another difficult aspect of ketosis is knowing if you in it.
-Your body will tell you if it is ketosis (What is a Ketogenic Diet, 2018).
-You will experience:
+Another difficult aspect of ketosis is knowing if you're in it.
+Your body will tell you if it is ketosis.
+You may experience:

 - Increased Urine